yay135/GTEx_NNLS_Deep_Learning/readme.md

 #### 3.5.3 Data shapes
 Do not mix files for different tasks, the columns of your files can be different to the sample test file, the program will match as many columns as possible, the missing ones will be filled with 0.
 Files in your data folder may have different columns.
 Each column is a gene, each row is a sample.
+The models favor csv files with more matched TSG genes.

 #### 3.5.4 Output tissue types
 The following tissue types are included in the output: